stateofblackasheville/wordpress/docs/README.md

-# State of Black Asheville: Visualization Library
+# State of Black Asheville: Wordpress

 As part of the 2018 Code for America Community Fellowship, we developed a visualization library built on React + ChartJS.